 Late assignments will be penalized at a rate of one third of a letter grade per day of lateness (including Saturdays and Sundays).
 If a paper is handed a day late, for example, a B essay will have the grade reduced to B-.
 Late submissions may be dropped off at the Dept. of English office or to the Department's dropbox (outside the 11th floor office).
 They will be date-stamped and place in the relevant mailbox.

 It is the student's responsibility to keep a copy of all assignments in case of loss by any cause.
+Students must complete all assignments in order to pass the course.

 Grading system: